yesodweb/yesodweb.com-content/blog/2014/06/exceptions-transformers.md

 * exceptions allows *catching* exceptions in many more monads as well, in particular continuation based monads.
 * monad-control allows us to do far more than exception handling.

-So the overlap squarely falls into: throwing, catching, and recovering from exceptions in a monad transformer stack which can be an instance of MonadMask/MonadBaseControl, which is virtually any stack without short-circuiting or continuations, and is based on `IO`.
+So the overlap squarely falls into: throwing, catching, and cleaning up from exceptions in a monad transformer stack which can be an instance of MonadMask/MonadBaseControl, which is virtually any stack without short-circuiting or continuations, and is based on `IO`.